RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 $
 ```

-From this report, we can see that we want to burn the SD image to `dev/disk1`.
+From this `diskutil` report, we can see that we want to burn the SD image to `dev/disk1`.
 The other device is the hard drive for my primary machine.
 Burning the wrong device could be the start of a very bad day, so please double-check everything.